This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Romania.

 The third party that acquired the asset free of charge, and in good faith, shall return the goods in the state in which they are found and, failing that, shall return the difference in value with which they have been enriched.
 In case of lack of good faith, the third party will return, in all cases, the entire value of the asset, as well as any fruits.

 What form of stay or moratorium applies in insolvency proceedings against the continuation of legal proceedings or the enforcement of creditors’ claims?
 Does that stay or moratorium have extraterritorial effect?
 In what circumstances may creditors benefit from any exceptions to such stay or moratorium?

-All enforcement proceedings against, judicial actions, extrajudicial actions and any other enforcement measures for the realization of the receivables against the debtor’s estate the debtor in insolvency are stayed as an effect of the law.
+All enforcement proceedings against, judicial actions, extrajudicial actions and any other enforcement measures for the realization of the receivables against the debtor’s estate the debtor in insolvency have stayed as an effect of the law.